La Vergne Car Accident Attorney

 It depends on how much fault you share.
 Tennessee follows modified comparative negligence rules according to the Tennessee Supreme Court’s Mcintyre decision.
 There is a 50% limit on the amount of blame you can share.
 If your percentage of blame is 50% or more, you will not have the right to recover compensation at trial.
 If it is less than the threshold, you should still receive a settlement, but at a rate that takes into account your percentage of liability.

 To ensure you are held accountable for your portion of blame, the courts deduct your culpability from your award.
-For instance, if you were not wearing your seatbelt when the accident occurred, the judge might find you 20% at fault.
+For instance, if you were speeding when the accident occurred, the judge might find you 20% at fault.
 Instead of receiving 100% of your award, you would only receive 80%.
-For this reason, it may be in your best interest to work with a reputable car accident attorney in La Vergne who can help protect you from false shared fault accusations.
+For this reason, it may be in your best interest to work with a reputable car accident attorney in La Vergne who can help protect you from false accusations of shared fault.

 Should I explain how the accident happened to the insurance company?